facebook/react/scripts/release/README.md

 Upon completion, this script provides instructions for tagging the Git commit that the package was created from and updating the release CHANGELOG.

+**Specify a `--dry` flag when running this script if you want to skip the NPM-publish step.** In this event, the script will print the NPM commands but it will not actually run them.

 #### Example usage
 To publish a release to NPM as both `next` and `latest`:
 ```sh